kschach/Presentation/PITCHME.md

 #VSLIDE
 ###Noonan (2012)
 - Life-valuable materialist ethics<!-- .element: class="fragment" -->
+- "Life-value"<!-- .element: class="fragment" -->
+    - Instrumental: resources and connections to sustain life<!-- .element: class="fragment" -->
+    - Intrinsic: development and enjoyment of human capacities<!-- .element: class="fragment" -->

+#VSLIDE
 - Transformation from a system based on money-value to one based on life-value<!-- .element: class="fragment" -->
 - Life-valuable political practice in the here-and-now<!-- .element: class="fragment" -->
+    - “the struggle to build a new society is rooted in the life-valuable side of existing social institutions” (Noonan 2012:216)

 #VSLIDE
 ###Implications